Medical Leave of Absence

 Hospitalizations

 If you are hospitalized while taking classes, please notify us as soon as possible.
 Letting us know about your hospitalization helps us coordinate care and support, including any necessary communication with your family, hospital staff, and other BU departments.
 Family members or healthcare providers can also call to inform us of a hospitalization and discuss the next steps for care.
+Contact SHS about a hospitalization by calling during business hours at 617-353-3569, or by sending us a general message in PatientConnect.

 A medical leave of absence is a temporary break from classes that can last the rest of the semester, or longer if needed.
 It’s different from missing a few days of class due to illness or hospitalization.

 If you have a student visa, contact ISSO to speak with an advisor before submitting leave of absence paperwork.
-Taking a Leave of Absence can have significant implications for your visa, so it’s important to first discuss your options with ISSO.
+Taking a leave of absence can have significant implications for your visa, so it’s important to first discuss your options with ISSO.

-The medical leave of absence process is initiated and managed by the University Service Center and other academic departments.
+The medical leave of absence process is managed by the University Service Center and other academic departments.
 These offices can advise you about special considerations such as a medical review, requesting an exception to housing or tuition refund schedules, appeals of financial aid policies, etc.

 Undergraduate students must contact the University Service Center to speak with staff regarding leave paperwork.
 Graduate and non-degree students (including MET and Summer Term) must contact their academic advisor or dean to arrange their leave.

-Returning from a Medical Leave of Absence
+Returning from a Leave

 University policy requires that students who take a medical leave of absence complete several steps prior to re-enrolling, including a medical review process through SHS.
 This ensures that students have support in place to succeed academically when they return.